 The Illinois Paralegal Association is offering a $500 scholarship for the 2019/2020 academic year!

-Click the links for rules, application, and rubric.
+Click the links for rules, scholarship application, and rubric.
 The deadline has been extended to September, 16 2019.